Punta Cancún s/n, Zona Hotelera

 How long is the ceremony?

-- The ceremony lasts 20-30 minutes.
-The optional cocktail party and reception follow shortly after.
+- The ceremony lasts about 20 minutes.
+The cocktail party and reception follow shortly after.

-What do brides and grooms typically wear at your resort for destination weddings?
+What do brides and grooms typically wear at your resort weddings?

 - Brides usually wear the beautiful white gown they have always dreamed of.
 Grooms often choose to wear khakis and a white dress shirt.
-Most couples also prefer to go barefoot if they wed on the beach; however, the choice of your attire is up to you.
+Most couples also prefer to go barefooted.
+However, the choice of your attire is up to you.

 Will someone be available to iron my wedding dress?

 What happens if we choose an outdoor ceremony and reception -- and it rains?
-Do you have a back up plan?
+Do you have a picture of the back up plan?

 What time does the sun set and what is the approximate temperature an hour before?